 - Affiliations: Religious groups, professional organizations, clubs and activities, political ties and donations

-- Social media accounts: Facebook, Twitter, LinkedIn, and specialized sites like OKCupid and JDate
+- Social media accounts: Facebook, Twitter, LinkedIn, and specialized sites like OKCupid and Match.com.

-First, sign up for our free privacy scan to see what’s out there.
-Then, use of one the many online monitoring services to find out when you’ve been mentioned on the Web.
+First, do a search for yourself to see what’s out there.
+Then, use one of the many online monitoring services to find out when you’ve been mentioned on the web.
 Google Alerts is the most popular, but there are others like Mention.com that you can use if you prefer.
 When asked what you want to monitor, simply enter your name and any other words relevant to your reputation.
 You will be notified via email whenever the service finds new information about you online.

 Here is a list of more than 200 people-search sites affecting US citizens and the opt-out pages for each of them.